 I would say the cost of private school is the largest disadvantage for private tuition.
 The cost of fees can range from $4k up to $16k per year.
 This doesn’t include board which is available at most private schools, this can run to a further $25k+.

-Cost may not be an issue and fantastic if it’s not however most private school fees are going towards salaries of both teachers and admin staff.
+Cost may not be an issue and fantastic if it’s not however most private school fees are going towards the salaries of both teachers and admin staff.
 You may think that the money is being pumped back into the school but the reality is very little goes towards the development or upkeep of the school.

 It was only when he moved to a public school last fall that I realized how much technology and support were missing from his private school.

-I’m not saying every private school is like my son’s but it’s certainly worth taking a look at how much money is allocated to future development of the school you may have in mind.
+I’m not saying every private school is like my son’s but it’s certainly worth taking a look at how much money is allocated to the future development of the school you may have in mind.

 But this is only a bonus if your child is keeping up.
 Incredible as it sounds both my daughter and son needed extra tuition in Math and French respectively.
 So not alone were we paying huge tuition we now were paying an extra $60 per hour for our kids to keep up.